 With that inspiration behind them, many people stayed up determined to experience Holy Name without interference.

 Arti, more meditation and service in the kitchen and around the campsite got everyone up and about on the Saturday morning.
-The rants had no trouble occupying themselves with satsang, tapes of Guru Maharaj Ji, films and reading material.
+The aspirants had no trouble occupying themselves with satsang, tapes of Guru Maharaj Ji, films and reading material.
 Assorted premies were seen with children and babies under their wing while the parents had an opportunity to meditate.
 Swimming ran a poor second to meditation during the day as many premies realised what a good chance it was to do more meditation.
 As Ira put it, "You've got no commitments over the weekend, so sit down and do a few hours meditation."
 In the afternoon, we held a fiveminute-per-premie satsang, introduced by Derek Harper with his customary innovative flair.

 The main event of the day for three brothers and sisters was the Knowledge Session.
 Early on Saturday morning in a tent in a far corner of the site, Ira initiated two brothers and one sister into Guru Maharaj Ji's Knowledge.
 That evening all three gave satsang and we were reminded of the complete Grace and love which Guru Maharaj Ji has for us all.
 This was even more obvious when 'Family of Love' was shown and the whole marquee became filled with the unity and real joy which only the Knowledge can show.
 Ira followed up with some very beautiful satsang about Guru Maharaj Ji and the opportunity we have to dedicate our lives to him.